rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Comments wordcloud](comment.png)

 This last free-text question was meant for any additional comments readers might have.
-The wordcloud above is dominated by one sentence: "Thank you for your work".
+The word cloud above is dominated by one sentence: "Thank you for your work".
 Thank you very very much for your kind words!
 We are working on this newsletter in our free time because we love the community and Rust game development, so reading this means a lot to us.

 ## Correlations

-We were interested in how the responses of some questions correlated with how much people had already contributed to the newsletter.
+We were interested in how the responses to some questions correlated with how much people had already contributed to the newsletter.
 Long story short: it seems like there is no significant correlation between how much people contributed and how they answered the other questions.

 Let's look at the correlations in turn now.